kubeflow/examples/named_entity_recognition/documentation/step-2-build-components.md

 * `/components/train/build_image.sh`
 * `/components/deploy/build_image.sh`

-To build and push the Docker images please open a Terminal, navigate to `/components/` and run the following command:
+To build and push the Docker images open a Terminal, navigate to `/components/` and run the following command:

 ```bash
 $ sh build_components.sh